Skip to main content

 • Set disable UX WU access When enabled, users cannot scan, download, or install updates from the Windows Update settings UI.

 • Set EDU restart Allows the device to automatically restart outside active hours to finish updates.
-Intended for Education scenarios.
+Intended for Education (EDU) scenarios.

 Considerations

-• Set active hours to match your organization’s work schedule so restarts do not disrupt users during the day.
+Set active hours to match your organization’s work schedule so restarts do not disrupt users during the day.

 Best Practices